briankimstudio/ML_Tutorial/Data_preparation.md

 ![corrlation](images/correlation.png)

-It is impractical to visualize correlation this way if there is a large number of features in the dataset.
+However, it is impractical to visualize correlation this way if there is a large number of features in the dataset.